awslabs/pireporter/README.md

 > Note: For security reasons you can also clone the repository and install `pkg` on a staging machine and build a packaged version yourself and then use it in your environment.

+Consider that you can execute PIreporter from any Linux host located outside of AWS.
+For example, the access key and secret key can be stored in the shared credentials file `~/.aws/credentials`.
+The AWS SDK used in PIreporter will automatically read it on load.
+For sure, the PIreporter policy must be attached to the IAM entity to which the access key applies.

 ##### AWS Region

 The AWS Region will be automatically set to the region of the hosting EC2 instance, based on instance metadata retrieved through IMDSv2.
 You can overwrite this by setting the AWS_REGION environment variable to the desired value.